isabellaszalay/BIS15W2023_iszalay/midterm1/midterm1.md

 ## #   ²​scientific_name, ³​life_expectancy, ⁴​urban_affiliate, ⁵​migratory_strategy,
 ## #   ⁶​log10_mass
 ```
+The Skylark has the smallest winter range area.

 Problem 6.
 (2 points) The family Anatidae includes ducks, geese, and swans.
 Make a new object `ducks` that only includes species in the family Anatidae.
 Restrict this new dataframe to include all variables except order and family.